 The bike just clicked 122000k.

-I've decided to do a different route tomorrow so today I have a shorter 400k day instead of pushing through to Yagodnoye.
+I've decided to do a different route the day after tomorrow so today I have a shorter 400k day stopping in Susuman instead of pushing through to Yagodnoye.

 Did you bypass the infamous Vitim bridge crossing?